karllhughes/learn/_posts/2022-01-19-the-b2b-saas-marketing-guide.md

 The biggest difference between inbound marketing and content is intent.
 Inbound marketing deals with the setup and delivery of material, while content deals with the creation of said material.

-Before we talk about syndication, let’s quickly define content.
+Before we talk about [content syndication](https://draft.dev/learn/syndicating-developer-content), let’s quickly define content.

 Content involves many different formats.
 Blogging is an obvious choice, but [there are others](https://www.spiralytics.com/blog/inbound-marketing-vs-content-marketing-infographic/) you might choose from: